Maritime Journal Seawork issues

 - Wherever possible include a suitable image (preferably in landscape format and high resolution).
 Most of our articles have a photo or image.
 We can’t use many articles that don’t.

-- If you are exhibiting at Seawork: Don’t forget to state your stand number and location (hall section, marina berth etc.) in your copy.
+- If you are exhibiting at Seawork: Don’t forget to state your stand number and location (hall section, marina berth etc.) at the bottom of your copy.

-- Will you be launching a new product or announcing something at the show?
+- Will you be launching a new product or announcing something new at the show?

-- If your product, vessel or project is INNOVATIVE and has been launched in the last year, you enter the Seawork Innovation Awards with it and it is SHORTLISTED (most entries we receive are) it WILL be featured in MJ- so do remember to fill in the short form to enter.
-(News as of January 2018: Non Seawork exhibitors can now enter their products into the Innovation Awards for a £200 judging fee per entry- more details on www.seawork.com )
+- If your product, vessel or project is INNOVATIVE and has been launched in the last year, you enter the Seawork Innovation Awards with it and it is SHORTLISTED (most entries we receive are) it WILL be featured in MJ- so do remember to fill in the short form to enter- more details on www.seawork.com )

 - Quality of writing and English don't matter as long as all the basic info is there- we usually rewrite anyway.